MrChillStorm/field-mantle/README.md

 Field Mantle works well on natural fibers like cotton and canvas, as well as poly-cotton blends and some polyester fabrics.

 > **Note:** When applying to polyester or synthetic-rich fabrics, reduce the heat gun temperature to avoid melting or damaging the fibers.

+---

+## License

+[MIT License](LICENSE) – You are free to use, modify, and share this formula and method.